enzymejs/enzyme/docs/api/ShallowWrapper/key.md

 # `.key() => String`

 Returns the key value for the node of the current wrapper.

-NOTE: can only be called on a wrapper of a single node.
+It must be a single-node wrapper.

 #### Example